 At one time, Galida’s Grubz offered 17 colors and because of numerous mentions in national magazines, a small but loyal network of baitshops began carrying them.
 People used the grubs in dozens of ways.
 On Lake Erie, a small legion of wives actually used Smoke Grubs on bobbers, and often caught some of the biggest Smallmouth of the day, while fishing with their much more serious husbands.
 They didn’t realize it, but they were unknowingly fishing for suspended fish, with a unique presentation, and often times great success.

 While fishing with a drag and stop retrieve, similar to fishing a plastic worm, this technique is hard to beat.
 In essence, the modern rage of the Swim Bait, started way back then, just “swimmin’ a grub.”
+Jerry Swidzinski also twice held the Pennsylvania State Record White Bass, both caught on a Galida’s Grub.
 Many people used to associate grubs with small fish.
 Grubs catch more than their share of trophy sized Largemouths and Smallmouths.
 John’s heaviest Largemouth on a Smoke Grub was a 7 ½ pounder caught in a Bassmaster Tournament on Sam Rayburn.
 Lake Erie has accounted for numerous Smallmouth over 6 lbs. for John and dozens of other fishermen.